 What is Power of Attorney?

-In England and Wales, the types of Power of Attorney that are available are:
+In England and Wales, there are three types of Power of Attorney in operation.
+These are explained in more detail below.

 - Ordinary Power of Attorney